kukuu/fintech-open-banking-api/README.md

  A third-party financial app wants to access a user's account information from a bank securely.

 ## Solution Design:
 The API is designed using RESTful principles and utilises OAuth 2.0 for authentication and authorization.
-The outcome will enable secure data exchange between banks and third-party financial Apps.
+The outcome will enable secure data exchange between banks and third-party financial Apps with users permission.

 ### Implementation steps :